cfpb/design-manual/guides/effective-forms.md

 ## Communicating errors

 Despite providing the best possible helper text and contextual help, you should still plan for when users make errors when filling out your forms.

-Here are a few ways to improve the experience:
+Tips for communicating errors:

+Indicate optional and/or required fields
+: If most of the fields are required, leave them alone and just mark the optional fields as optional.
+If most of the fields are optional, leave them alone and just mark the required fields as required.
+If it’s close to a tie, go with whichever choice might be better for your users.

+Validate fields before the user submits
-Check for errors as the user fills out the form (e.g., using javascript) and provide inline messaging with instructions for how to correct the error.
+: Check for errors as the user fills out the form (e.g., using javascript) and provide inline messaging with instructions for how to correct the error.
-: Also consider including affirmative inline validation (such as green checkmarks) for required text fields, especially those that require specific formats or character counts, such as Zip Codes and passwords.
+Also consider including affirmative inline validation (such as green checkmarks) for required text fields, especially those that require specific formats or character counts, such as Zip Codes and passwords.

 Be descriptive with error text
 : Tell the user what caused the error and how to correct it.